esruv/Zephyr/README.md

 -   Class colored health bars.
 -   Hide reputation color on target/focus frame.
 -   Combat Indicator for target/focus frame.
+-   Target Cast Bar On top of the target frame.
+-   Focus Cast Bar On top of the focus frame.

 ### Miscellaneous